 Can you get electrocuted from grounding mats?

 Yes—if a mat is plugged into an ungrounded or improperly wired outlet.
-Always follow the manufacturer’s safety guidelines and never DIY earthing devices.
+Always follow the manufacturer’s safety guidelines and avoid DIY grounding wiring into your outlets.
 Learn more about grounding product safety in Do Grounding Products Produce EMFs?.

 Ready to Experience the Benefits of Earthing?